What is weaning?

 Tips for using a cup

-You can start offering liquids from an open cup when your baby is 6 months old.
-But make sure your baby continues to get nutrition largely from breast milk or formula until he or she is 9 to 12 months old.
-After that time, try to have your child use a cup instead of a bottle.
+You can start offering water from an open cup when your baby is 6 months old.
 Work toward a goal of not using a bottle by age 12 to 18 months.
 To help get your baby learn to use a cup, try these tips:

 - Show your baby different types of cups and let him or her choose.